 With no corporate sponsors, Harmony House relies solely on personal donations, which come mostly from the UAE and the UK.
-The existing facility costs between Dh30,000 and Dh40,000 to operate each month.
-Funds that can't be met through donations are partially covered by the couple's Dubai-based branding agency, Insignia.
+The existing facility costs between Dh30,000 and Dhid,000 to operate each month.
+Funds that can't be met through donations are partially covered by shelter is now at full capacity with the couple's Dubai-based branding mismail@thenational.ae b sbhattacharya@thenational.ae

-Ms Bruce, who won the Emirates Woman Award in the humanitarian category for her work with Harmony House in 2010, also runs the Home Grown Children's Eco Nursery in Dubai, where a portion of the fees are given to the shelter.
+Ms Bruce, who won the Emirates Woman Award in the humanitarian category for her work with Harmony House in 2010, also runs the Home Grown Children's Eco Nursery in Dubai, where a portion of the free are